duckinator/c-music/README.markdown

 What is it?
 It generates music.
-And pipes it through aplay.

-Run `./music.c` and it magically compiles itself and pipes to aplay.

 *WARNING*: It's super loud because of how it works.
 You have been warned.

+# Running

+If you use ALSA, `./aplay.sh`.
+If you use PulseAudio, `./pacat.sh`.

+If you use something else, figure it out, and send me a pull request?